Questions arise after teen's death was initially linked to coronavirus in California - KTVZ

 The teen’s father is also concerned for the people who were hugging and shaking hands at the funeral, Parris said.
 It’s unclear whether they knew the teen had died of coronavirus at the time.

-Lancaster in northern Los Angeles County has a population of about 160,000 people.
+Lancaster is in northern Los Angeles County, and has a population of about 160,000.

 The number of coronavirus cases in the state is doubling every three to four days, said Dr. Mark Ghaly, secretary of California Health and Human Services.